 How do you make chocolate peanut butter fudge in the microwave?

-- Microwave half of the condensed milk with the chocolate chips.
+- In a microwave-safe bowl, microwave half of the condensed milk with the chocolate chips.
 Separately microwave the remaining sweetened condensed milk with the peanut butter.

-- Layer the chocolate mixture and the peanut butter mixture in an aluminum foil lined pan.
+- Layer the chocolate mixture and the peanut butter mixture in an aluminum foil lined square pan.
+Make sure to cover the bottom of the pan.
+You could use wax paper instead in the prepared pan if you wish.

 - Swirl the layers.
-Refrigerate for 3-4 hours or overnight.
+Cover with plastic wrap then refrigerate for 3-4 hours or overnight.

 Using the microwave to make fudge makes this a quick and easy recipe.
 Nearly all the “work” is handled by the microwave making this no bake dessert a popular one.